cannerycoders/chuckdoc/src/program/ugen_stk.md

 This Envelope subclass implements a traditional ADSR (Attack, Decay, Sustain, Release) envelope.
 It responds to simple keyOn and keyOff messages, keeping track of its state.
-The \e state = ADSR::DONE after the envelope value reaches 0.0 in the ADSR::RELEASE state.
+The state == `ADSR::DONE` after the envelope value reaches 0.0 in the `ADSR::RELEASE` state.

 by Perry R. Cook and Gary P. Scavone, 1995 - 2002.